 How I Improve GTmetrics Score And Core Web Vitals Performance

-There were only three things I did right to get the best GTmetrix score for this blog; down this post, you will read all three steps in detail.
+I did only three things right to get the best GTmetrix score for this blog; down this post, you will read all three steps in detail.

 1. Upgrading Hosting Plan